May 22, 2015

 The third option applies to individuals whose noncompliance resulted from failure to file one or more international information returns – for example, Forms 3520, 5471, 926, etc. If you follow the IRS submission procedures for this option you will not automatically be subject to audit on those Forms.

 To be eligible you must attach a “reasonable cause” statement to each information return, and you must not be under examination or investigation the IRS or have been contacted about the delinquent information returns.
-Penalties may be imposed if the IRS does accept your explanation of “reasonable cause”.
+Penalties may be imposed if the IRS does not accept your explanation of “reasonable cause”.

 To receive our free tax alerts via e-mail, please click here to subscribe.